-The origins of same-sex attractions are not fully understood, and many people who experience such feelings do not choose or want them.
+The origins of same-sex attractions are not fully understood.
 There has been much debate over the question of nature versus nurture, but scientists have been unable to find a genetic cause for homosexuality.
 Dr. Dean Hamer (who coined the phrase ‘‘gay gene’’ ) said, ‘‘We have not found the gene—which we don’t think exists—for sexual orientation.’’
 Another study concluded, ‘‘Critical review shows the evidence favoring a biologic (genetic) theory to be lacking.’’
 Although genetic factors might play a role in sexual attractions, we know that it is an overstatement to say that their genes cause people to be ‘‘born gay.’’
 After all, identical twins share the same genes, but do not always share the same sexual attractions.
 Furthermore, if some men and women are ‘‘born homosexual,’’ why do their reproductive systems compliment the opposite sex?
 The mystery that science seeks to explain is why their bodies are oriented one way, while their desires point them in the opposite direction.

 There may be genetic factors that have yet to be discovered, but this is beside the point, according to one columnist on a homosexual advocacy Web site.
 In his article ‘‘Nature?
 Nurture?
 It Doesn’t Matter,’’ he explained the origin of homosexual attractions: